Bruce Edwards Ivins: Early and family life

-Bruce Ivins was born, and spent his youth in, Lebanon, Ohio, about 30 mi northeast of Cincinnati.
+Bruce Ivins was born and spent his youth in Lebanon, Ohio, about 30 mi northeast of Cincinnati.
 His parents were Thomas Randall Ivins and Mary Johnson (née Knight) Ivins, and he was the youngest of three brothers.
 Ivins' father, a pharmacist, owned a drugstore and was active in the local Rotary Club and Chamber of Commerce.
 The family went regularly to Lebanon Presbyterian Church, although Ivins was later a Catholic parishioner.

 According to C.W.
-Ivins, one of Ivins' older brothers, their mother Mary was violent and physically abusive to all three children.
+Ivins, one of his older brothers, their mother Mary was violent and physically abusive to all three children.
 When she discovered she was pregnant with Bruce, a pregnancy that was unplanned and unwanted, she repeatedly tried to abort the child by throwing herself down a set of stairs.
 Ivins would eventually hear the story of his mother's attempt to abort him.

 Avidly interested in science, Ivins was an active participant in extracurricular activities in high school, including the National Honor Society, science fairs, the current events club, and the scholarship team all four years.
 He ran on the track and cross-country teams, worked on the yearbook and school newspaper, and was in the school choir and junior and senior class plays.

 In December 1975, Ivins married nursing student Mary Diane Betsch (known as Diane), to whom he remained married until his death.
 The couple had two children.
 Diane Ivins was a homemaker and full time parent who also ran a daycare center out of the family's home.
 His wife, children, and brothers were all still alive at the time of his death; his parents were deceased.